openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/course_files.rst

 ###########################

-To use images in your course content, or to use other documents such as a syllabus, you must upload the files to the **Files and Uploads** page, then link to the uploaded files from a component in your course.
+To use images in your course content, or to use other documents such as a syllabus, you must upload the files to the **Files & Uploads** page, then link to the uploaded files from a component in your course or a bulk email message.

 *******************
 Overview
 *******************

-You can manage your uploaded course files on the **Files and Uploads** page under the **Content** menu in Studio.
+You can manage your uploaded course files on the **Files & Uploads** page under the **Content** menu in Studio.

 * :ref:`Upload a File`